nearit/Android-SDK/docs/user-profilation.md

             }
         });
 ```
-Calling this method multiple times will NOT results in multiple profiles being created.
+Calling this method multiple times will NOT create multiple profiles.

-After the profile is created set user data
+After the profile is created set user data:
 ```java
 NearItUserProfile.setUserData(context, "name", "John", new UserDataNotifier() {
     @Override